Car Insurance Quotes: Everything You Need to Know

 • Information about any driver safety courses you’ve completed

-• Information about employment or special organizations you belong to (this could be considered for discounts)
+• Information about employment or special organizations you belong to (some group/affinity programs offer discounts)

 Where Can I Get Car Insurance Quotes?

 You can get car insurance quotes the traditional way — by walking into an office or calling an agent over the phone — or you can take things into your own hands and do your shopping online.
-If you go the online route, it’s important to be mindful of the sources of your quotes.
+If you go the online route, it’s important to be mindful of how each site sources and verifies your information, since this affects how close a quote is to the final premium (J.D.
+Power 2025).

 Does Credit Score Affect Car Insurance Quotes?